Milanov, Music Director

 • Works with a performance history are eligible.

-• Instrumentation may not exceed 3-3-3-3 woodwinds (incl. standard doublings), 4-3-3-1 brass, Timpani, 2 Percussion, Harp, and Strings.
-Please note this maximum instrumentation is different previous years, and does not Keyboard.
+• Instrumentation may not exceed 3-3-3-3 woodwinds (incl. standard doublings), 4-3-3-1 brass, Timpani, 3 Percussion, Harp, and Strings.
+Please note this maximum instrumentation is different from previous years, and does not include Keyboard.
 Works with soloists are not eligible.
-Frequently asked questions about instrumentation details are answered at www.danieldorff.com/youngcomp-faq.htm
+An FAQ about instrumentation details is online at www.danieldorff.com/youngcomp-faq.htm

 • Only US citizens, permanent residents, and current foreign students at American schools may apply.